-- Heat a Staub Cast Iron gratin over high heat on the OFYR ring.
+- Heat a cast iron gratin over high heat on the OFYR ring.
 Add the cherry tomatoes, drizzle with olive oil and sprinkle with salt.
 Cook until blistered and beginning to burst, then remove from the gratin from the OFYR and reserve.

 - Griddle halloumi slices directly on lightly oiled OFYR on both sides until crispy and golden brown.
 Remove from heat and reserve.

 - On a serving platter, layer eggplant, zucchini, and tomato slices.
 Sprinkle with a bit of red wine vinegar and drizzle with olive oil.